StephenCleary/blog-stephencleary-dotcom/blog/_posts/2012-05-17-framework-profiles-in-net.md

 layout: post
 title: "Framework Profiles in .NET"
 ---
-**Updated 2012-10-31 with the newest framework identifiers.
-Updated 2013-11-02 with the VS2013 framework identifiers.
-Updated 2014-02-03 to move the portable profiles to [a separate page](http://embed.plnkr.co/03ck2dCtnJogBKHJ9EjY)**

 There are a lot of different .NET runtimes.
 There's the desktop framework, Windows Phone, Silverlight, and Windows Store.
 There's also a number of lesser-known frameworks.
 You can download [targeting packs](http://msdn.microsoft.com/en-US/hh454951.aspx) to target different frameworks.

 Every once in a while (usually while [working with NuGet](http://docs.nuget.org/docs/creating-packages/creating-and-publishing-a-package)), I find myself needing a refresher on the frameworks and profiles.
 It's a pain to look all this up again, so I'm collecting it here for future reference.